hyperledger-solang/solang/docs/status.rst

 - libraries functions are always statically linked into the contract code
 - Solang generates WebAssembly or BPF rather than EVM.
 This means that the ``assembly {}`` statement using EVM instructions is not supported
-- Defining functions outside of contracts
+- Defining constants outside of contracts
 - Calling parent contract via ``super``

 Unique features to Solang: